If you have enough space in the garden, then Growing Sassafras Tree makes perfect sense! Let’s know everything about this traditional American tree.

-All parts of sassafras tree are useful and used for culinary and medicinal purposes.
-Its leaves and flowers are used in salads and to flavor many other dishes.
+All parts of the sassafras tree are useful and used for culinary and medicinal purposes.
+Its leaves and flowers are used in salads to flavor many other dishes.

 Sassafras Tree Facts

-If you’re growing sassafras tree, do light pruning.
-Light pruning prevents the development of suckers and tree grows tall and looks more ornamental.
-Suckers are small stems, which appear around the base of sassafras tree.
-If you prefer it to have it with a single trunk, cut off the suckers just below the surface of the soil as they grow in and leave only one trunk to maturity.
-Otherwise, leave suckers in place for more shrubby and dense shape.
-Suckers can be removed at any time by thinning out or removing them by pruning.
+Regular light pruning prevents the development of suckers, which appear around the base, and the tree grows tall and looks more ornamental.
+If you prefer to have it with a single trunk, cut off the suckers just below the surface of the soil.
+You can also leave the suckers in place for a more shrubby and dense shape.

-There are male and female flowers on separate sassafras trees and only female ones produces fruits after flowering.
-These fruits are loved by birds, they spill the seeds while eating, which germinate readily in a yard.
-Pull the seedlings quickly if you do not want new trees.
+There are male and female flowers on separate sassafras trees, and only females produce fruits after flowering.
+These fruits are loved by birds!

 Pests and Diseases

-If you are growing sassafras tree, you should know that scales, Japanese beetles, weevils and moths can affect it but the damage is minimal and you do not need any steps to control these pests.
+Scales, Japanese beetles, weevils, and moths can affect it, but the damage is minimal, and you do not need any steps to control these pests.

-Fungal diseases such as leaf spot can also affect sassafras trees, but rarely requires treatment.
-Verticillium wilt is another fungal disease, it’s a soil borne disease that infects the tree and makes the whole branches to wilt and die.
+Fungal diseases such as leaf spot can also affect sassafras trees but rarely requires treatment.
+Verticillium wilt is another fungal disease that infects the tree, making the branches wilt and die.
 A healthy mature tree can usually recover from the damage, but there is no real cure for the disease.
-Still you can prune infected branches completely.
-If the damage is incurable remove the tree from the yard.
+Still, you can prune infected branches completely to prevent them from spreading further.